 Cash value withdrawals

-Rather than borrowing from your policy, you may need to withdraw money from your cash value.
+If you don’t intend on paying back the loan, you can simply withdraw money from your cash value.
 The amount you can withdraw depends on your policy and provider, but it’s likely less than a policy loan.
 Withdrawals are untaxed up to the amount you’ve paid in premiums.
 This technique is best suited for those who need cash quick but don’t want to give up coverage or ownership.
 However, there are a few main drawbacks:

 - Reduced death benefit amount.
 Withdrawals that reduce your cash value may cause a reduction in the death benefit amount, reducing the payout to beneficiaries when you die.